com-480-data-visualization/project-2023-ak_team/Milestone2.md

 ![image](https://user-images.githubusercontent.com/61150130/234244230-2b6752bb-3a6f-49dc-9b45-fab073e90ebe.png)

 The radar chart not only displays all the genres that the actor has been associated with but also serves as a filter button.
-You can select any of the genres (e.g., "Action") by clicking on it, and the movie poster catalogue will be filtered based on that genre.
+You can select any of the genres (e.g., "Action") by clicking on it, and the movie poster catalogue will be filtered based on that genre (here you can see that "Rain Man" was removed and a new action movie was depicted).
 Furthermore, the density plot will highlight the selected genre, allowing you to view the distribution of that genre in the actor's career.

 ![image](https://user-images.githubusercontent.com/61150130/234244297-c293c240-cb87-4093-bcfc-81ba3674b629.png)